Disability support: Work Psychology Team

 Recruiting people with disabilities

-How employers can adjust and take positive steps to recruit people with a disability.
+How employers can adjust and take positive steps to recruit people with disabilities.

 It can be challenging for someone with a disability to get into employment.
 Opening up your talent pool to make it easier for people with a disability to apply for jobs can bring many benefits to your business - see advantages of employing someone with a disability.